joeldudley/neural-net/README.md

 # Neural Net

-A feedforward neural network implementation.
+A from-scratch implementation of a feedforward neural network.
 Written in Python using [NumPy](https://numpy.org/).

 ## Usage